gromacs/gromacs/docs/reference-manual/special/pulling.rst

    value.
 This is useful for restraining e.g. the distance between two molecules to a certain region.

+#. **External potential** This takes the potential acting on the reaction
+   coordinate from another module.
+Current only the Accelerated Weight Histogram method (see sec. :doc:`awh`) is supported, which provides adaptive biasing of pull coordinates.

 In addition, there are different types of reaction coordinates, so-called pull geometries.
 These are set with the :ref:`mdp` option ``pull-coord?-geometry``.